Here is a how to guide for beginners on how to make skis or snowbaord (or kiteboard or wakeboard).

 Profiling the core

 I get a lot of questions about profiling the wooden core so the tip and tail is nice and thin while the middle is strong and thick.
 Usually you can go to a local carpenter shop with a cnc machine and thy can do it for you.
-If you like doing it your self as most of us, you will need a router and build some kind of a jig to profile your core.
+If you like doing it your self as most of us, you will need a router, or a wide planer!.
+Using a router you need to build some kind of a jig to profile your core.
 A jig purpose would be

 1) to hold the core secured while you are profiling it with the router,